Aeropay Pricing

 The rise of open banking has both accelerated pay-by-bank solutions, and enhanced their effectiveness.

-Open banking allows consumers to securely share their data with third-party financial service providers, enabling faster bank connections and more robust security/authentication protocols.
+Open banking payments allow consumers to securely share their data with third-party financial service providers, enabling faster bank connections and more robust security/authentication protocols.

 pay-by-bank with aeropay